sarveshchavan7/Quiz-Game/README.md

 # Notice:
 - Feel free to import the project in android studio ment for educational purpose (to learn to build the mcq type android appication)
--If you do like what you saw please give it a star!! it mean a lot to me.
+- If you do like what you saw please give it a star!! it mean a lot to me.
 - For any details email me -sarveshchavan777@gmail.com

 #License.md